 - Soybean oilcake containerized export volumes grew strongly between 2010 and 2019, but this growth was interrupted by the COVID pandemic.
 However, export growth resumed in the fourth quarter of 2022 and continued in 2023. - Soybean oilcake containerized exports surged almost 2.5 times in November 2023 compared to October in large part due to an increase in containerization.
-Exports declined 25% in December, as containerization fell.
-Containerization will likely decline further, to the pre-pandemic rates of 15%, within several months. - Due primarily to the projected decline in containerization, containerized export volumes will likely decline month-on-month through September 2024 before an expected recovery caused largely by seasonal factors in the fourth quarter of 2024.
+However, between November 2023 and January 2024, exports declined 47% almost entirely because containerization fell close to historically normal levels. - Containerized exports will likely trend downward month-on-month through September 2024, a typical low volume month, before an expected recovery caused largely by seasonal factors in the fourth quarter of 2024.
+Overall, in 2024, growth will likely be double-digit, but significantly slower than in 2023.